Places of worship in Bengaluru: Shri Mahavira Digambara Jain temple

 Shri Mahavira Digambara Jain temple is located in the Dewan's lane of Chickpet area (of the Bengaluru Pete) has an idol of Mahavira in the Kayotsarga posture.
 The temple constructed in 1878 has undergone many renovations and even now is under renovation.
 But the entrance arch to the temple is intact (pictured).
 The idols of Parshva, Bahubali, Vimalanatha, Anantanatha and Brahma Yaksha are seen in this temple.
 A guesthouse for pilgrims, Mahavira Bhavan, Ahimsa Derasar (House of non-violence) and a well equipped library containing the books on Jainism are part of the temple complex.

 Shri Adinath Digambar Jain temple

 Shri Adinath Digambar Jain temple is a new temple built in Jayanagar, a suburb of Bangalore.
 The construction of this temple started in the early part of this decade and was completed in 2007.
 The temple is built in white marble with colourful shades.
 The entrance gate is a nicely sculpted.
-Two white marble elephants are at the foot steps of stairs to reach the main temple (pictured - Sri Rajasthan Jain Svetambara Murtipujaka Sangha and not the Shri Adinath Digambar Jain temple).
+Two white marble elephants are at the foot steps of stairs to reach the main temple (pictured - Sri Rajasthan Jain Śvetāmbara Murtipujaka Sangha and not the Shri Adinath Digambar Jain temple).

-Well-known Svetambara derasars are located in Gandhinagar and Sajjan Rao Circle, and Jaya Nagar in Bangalore.
+Well-known Śvetāmbara derasars are located in Gandhinagar and Sajjan Rao Circle, and Jaya Nagar in Bangalore.